25 June 2018

 Vehicles can take us to places that were previously reached by foot, or horse.

 Clothing, tents, food and stoves have evolved to be lighter and more weather resistant.
 Vaccinations and antibiotics help us deal with tropical diseases.

 That’s not to say it’s risk free.

-My colleagues and I have faced tropical diseases, torrential rains, precarious roads, unrelenting sun and more to find and conserve global plant diversity
+Our scientists have faced tropical diseases, torrential rains, precarious roads, unrelenting sun and more to find and conserve global plant diversity

 Now, we are focused on building up the resources and abilities of our partners to better meet their own obligations to international agreements like the Convention on Biodiveristy and the Global Strategy for Plant Conservation.